 Hide Assets from Creditors (continued)

 For those of you who would like another way, other than a trust to hide assets from creditors legally, consider forming an LLC or corporation.
 The LLC, for instance, can protect the entity, assets and the owner.
 You also have the option to anonymously contribute to the assets of your LLC.
-Other friends and family also can get involved with your entity, protecting them as well.
-Forming an entity provides many protections.
+Other friends and family also can get involved with your entity, protecting themselves as well.
+Forming an entity can provide a legal barrier.
 So be sure to peruse this website for further information on how, why and when to do so.

 We hope you’re reading this article because you’re already considering one of these options.
-This article is intended to get your thinking-wheels turning, but it’s only a primer for the wealth of information you can find browsing the site.
+This article is intended to get your thinking-wheels turning, but it’s only a primer for the wealth of information you can find by using the phone number or inquiry form on this page and talking with a consultant.
 What we need to say again and again is that there’s no time to waste.
 Protecting yourself now decreases the suspicion you were feverishly transferring assets at the first sight of a lawsuit.

 Retirement Account Limitations

 People often ask if they can legally hide assets in a retirement account.
 The short answer is “yes,” but it’s probably not sufficient.
 Keep in mind that retirement accounts are great places to hide a certain amount of money.
 In other words, the federal government places yearly restrictions on the amount of funds that you can deposit into these accounts.
 Also, access to these funds is generally crippled.
 Usually you will not have tax-free access to these funds until an established age, usually around age 59 1/2.

 Conversely, with asset protection trusts you are giving control of your assets only in the event of a lawsuit.
 In other words, you don’t want easy access to your funds during a lawsuit.
 Easy access essentially allows the court to say “you got it, give it up.”
 When you establish an asset protection trust you retain access to your assets.
 Then, during and after litigation, you have a trustee who can step in to protect you.